Workbench CLI tool commands

 -w

 flag to rerun the test suite every time changes are saved.
-This allows rapid feedback and encourages righting more tests.
+This allows rapid feedback and encourages writing more tests.

 Optional: -w